JagsJulia/Jags.jl/README.md

 data |> display
 ```

-An array of dictionaries with initial values for parameters.
+Next define an array of dictionaries with initial values for parameters.
 If the array of dictionaries has
 not enough elements, only the first element will be used for all chains.

 ```